4.90 from 38 votes

 This easy recipe for cream cheese sausage balls only has 4 ingredients!
-Combine Bisquick, cream cheese, sharp cheddar, and breakfast sausage for a quick breakfast favorite.
+Combine Bisquick, cream cheese, sharp cheddar, and breakfast sausage for a quick breakfast favorite that bakes up soft and cheesy inside, golden outside.

 plate of cream cheese sausage balls.